Scalped (comics): Characters

-Lawrence Belcourt: A Dog Soldier who was present the night the two FBI agents were murdered.
+Lawrence Belcourt is a Dog Soldier who was present the night the two FBI agents were murdered.
 Although Belcourt barely participated, he was convicted of the crime when others were acquitted.
 He is serving life in a Federal prison, where he is under the protection of an African-American prison gang.
 Red Crow pays for this service until Belcourt tells him about his last conversation with Gina and tells him he no longer needs his protection.
 Belcourt physically resemble Leonard Pelltier.

-Phuong Yii Brass: A member of the Hmong's criminal organization sent by Johnny Tongue to ensure the security of his investment, the Crazy Horse Casino.
-An older man with visible scars and missing his left arm, no doubt from his shady dealings.
-Does not like to ask questions twice and punishes his captives through extreme torture.
+Phuong Yii Brass is a member of the Hmong's criminal organization sent by Johnny Tongue to ensure the security of his investment, the Crazy Horse Casino.
+He is an older man with visible scars and missing his left arm.
+He does not like to ask questions twice and punishes his captives through extreme torture.
 He is a sadist who is not a stranger to using murder or rape to get what he wants.
 He was incarcerated by Red Crow as a hostage, until Red Crow assassinated him as a way of getting back at the Hmongs.

-Johnny Tongue: The leader of a predominantly Hmong crime syndicate in Minneapolis/St. Paul who was an illicit investor in Lincoln Red Crow's business ventures in Prairie Rose, including the casino.
+Johnny Tongue is the leader of a predominantly Hmong crime syndicate in Minneapolis/St. Paul who was an illicit investor in Lincoln Red Crow's business ventures in Prairie Rose, including the casino.
 Johnny sends his most vicious enforcer, Mr. Brass, to assert dominance over Red Crow and his operations and shape up his associates.
 Bristling at the interference, and revolted by Mr. Brass' revealed bloodlust and perversions, Red Crow eventually murders Brass, starting a war between his and Johnny Tongue's crews.
 After an apparent victory and assertion of dominance over Red Crow, Tongue and his crew are ambushed and murdered by Red Crow and Shunka.

-Sheriff Wooster T. Karnow: The sheriff of neighboring White Haven, Nebraska.
+Sheriff Wooster T. Karnow is the sheriff of neighboring White Haven, Nebraska.
 He claims to have played for the Cornhuskers and been a member of a special forces group but has a propensity for gross exaggeration.
 Karnow doesn't care about the methamphetamine being run out the rez so long as it doesn't affect his liquor sales.
 After a U.S. Marshal demonstrates Karnow's incompetence, Karnow begins to crack down on Red Crow's criminal side activities.

-Wesley Willeford: An African American con man and card counter who used many aliases.
+Wesley Willeford is an African American con man and card counter who used many aliases.
 He was taking down Red Crow's casino when he was spotted and thrown out.
-As he was leaving, he recognized Dashiell as an FBI agent—Dashiell once busted him—and blackmailed him into helping set up the casino for a robbery.
+As he was leaving, he recognized Dashiell as an FBI agent — Dashiell once busted him — and blackmailed him into helping set up the casino for a robbery.
 The robbery went bad and Willeford died, along with the other members of the gang he put together for the robbery.
 Before setting up the robbery, Willeford murdered an Indian stripper to conceal his identity.
 Falls Down is researching that murder, too.
 Willeford accidentally dies of an overdose after being stuck with a needle of poisoned drugs intended for Dash.